GusevaPolina/BI_ML_2023/homework_6_neural_nets/README.md

 # Neural nets

-Here some custom neural nets are trained to recognise Japanease ciphers.
+Here some custom neural nets are trained to recognise Japanese cyphers.

-Their accuracies are compared based on:
+Their accuracies are compared based on the following:
 - activation function;
-- optimaser;
+- optimizer;
 - normalization.